javiertuya/dependabot-script/README.md

   - If dependency can not be updated:
     - Submits an issue with the same labels than PR if version is up to date but vulnerable (GitLab only)
     - Schedules a reminder to open security update issues if they have not been updated for two weeks
+- Other reminders:
+  - Schedules a reminder to open merge request if they have not been updated for two weeks (including non-dependabot)

 ## Issues and solutions